 As June kicks off Men’s Health Month and with the celebration of Father’s Day on June 17, we are dedicating this month’s blog posts to MEN starting with a growing trend in both nursing and travel nursing…The Male Nurse!

 Over the past 60 years, the population of male nurses has increased by a staggering 85%.
-While currently only 13% of nurses in the United States are male, this has increased from just 2% in 1960 according to a working paper published in October 2017 by Washington Center for Equitable Growth.
+While there is currently only 13% of nurses in the United States who are male, this number has increased from just 2% in 1960, according to a working paper published in October 2017 by Washington Center for Equitable Growth.
 This population growth can be explained by both a changing economy and expanding gender roles.